ferchaure/tiny_time_tracker/README.md

 2. **Stop Tracking**: Press `Space` again to end the current session
 3. **View History**: The left panel shows your time tracking history
 4. **Check Last Session**: When not running, the right panel displays details of your last completed session

-## Planned Features

-The following features are planned for future releases:

-- **Last Interval Editor**: Ability to edit the start/end times of the most recent session, using a *Edit mode**
+5. **Edit Last Interval**: Press `e` to edit the start and end times of your last completed session
+   - Use `Tab` to switch between the "From" and "End" input fields
+   - Enter times in the format: `15:04:05 2006/01/02` (HH:MM:SS YYYY/MM/DD)
+   - Press `e` again to accept your changes